Ike Little

 Ike Little (19 January 1888 – 14 June 1945) was an Australian rules footballer who played for Carlton in the Victorian Football League (VFL).

 Little started his career in the VFA where he took the field for North Melbourne.
 He was used mostly in the forward pocket during his only season at Carlton and kicked a goal in their Grand Final win that year.
-This makes him Carlton's youngest ever premiership player, at just 18 years of age.